webplatform/docs/apis/webaudio/AnalyserNode/getByteFrequencyData/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|Copies the current frequency data into the passed unsigned byte array.
-If the array has fewer elements than the [[apis/webaudio/AnalyserNode/frequencyBinCount|frequencyBinCount]], the excess elements are dropped.}}
+If the array has fewer elements than the [[apis/webaudio/AnalyserNode/frequencyBinCount|frequencyBinCount]], the excess elements will be dropped.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Index=0